ros2/ros2_documentation/source/Tutorials/Tf2/Using-Stamped-Datatypes-With-Tf2-Ros-MessageFilter.rst

 Summary
 -------

 In this tutorial you learned how to use sensor data/messages in tf2.
-Specifically speaking, you learned how to publish PointStamped messages on a topic, and how to listen to the topic and transform the frame of PointStamped messages with tf2_ros::MessageFilter.
+Specifically speaking, you learned how to publish ``PointStamped`` messages on a topic, and how to listen to the topic and transform the frame of ``PointStamped`` messages with ``tf2_ros::MessageFilter``.